Gagravarr/BBuzz23-LaptopML/Examples.md

 ### Guanaco 33B model (QLoRA)
 Here you go!
 “You heard right - it’s time to get excited about laptop-sized #LLMs!
 Join us for a fascinating talk & learn how these gamechangers are transforming our world.”

+### LLama-2 7B
+@LaptopLLMs

+I'm giving a talk on Laptop sized LLMs at the next @TensorFlow meetup.
+Come along and learn how to train your own model in just a few clicks! #LaptopsAreTheFuture 💻

 ### ChatGPT
 📢 Exciting news!
 Join us for an exclusive talk on Laptop sized Large Language Models (#LLMs). 🖥️💡 Explore the power and potential of compact AI models that fit in your portable devices.
 From conversational assistants to on-the-go language processing, discover the future of AI in your hands! 🌐✨ #AI #NLP #TechTalks